thefangbear/SAT/README.md

 ```
 denote a valid expression.
 Evaluation proceeds in strict left-to-right manner.

+## Current solvers
+We currently have three kinds of solvers, all implementing the basic binary backtrack method.

+*Binary-recursive Backtrack Solver*: The solver uses the basic binary-recursive backtracking algorithm.
+Running time is O(N 2^k).

+*Binary-iterative Backtrack Solver*: This solver uses an iterative approach to generate all 2^k solutions down the tree.

+*Binary Stack-recursive Backtrack Solver*: (TODO), this solver uses a stack to explicitly handle the recursion.

 ## Development status

 Currently testing and revising the parser for boolean expressions.